pkgconf/pkgconf/README.md

 pkgconf uses [Meson](https://mesonbuild.com) as its build system.

-> **Note:** The autotools build system is deprecated as of pkgconf 3.0 and will be
-> removed in pkgconf 3.1.
-New build configurations should use Meson or Muon.

 If you would like to use the git sources directly, or a snapshot of the sources from GitHub, Meson can be used directly without any additional bootstrap step.